Sanidhya2101/Social-Media-Website/README.md

 # Social-Media-Website

-run it and go to admin page
+firstly run it and go to admin page

 ### Todo